kfukutom/taubman-ball/README.md

 ## Gist

 This program aims to create an interactive digital environment for Taubman College students to engage with an event that is both digitally compelling and seamlessly integrated.
-The system is designed for one-on-one user interactions, with an expected one-night user count of approximately **300**.
+The system is designed for one-on-one user interactions, with an expected one-night user count of ~**300**.

-### Key Features:
-- Database retrieval for efficient data access with a binary-search tree
-- Fast path searching for optimized event navigation
-- Filtering and querying of user responses
-- Modern UI built with an AceternityUI / ShadcnUI framework (Credits)
-- Bag of Word + Term frequency-inverse document frequency model for text importance

-Thanks for checking out our code base 💯
+Thanks for checking out our code base.